-A new offering from the credit bureau Experian will allow consumers to connect recurring non-debt payments to their newly created credit reports, according to a media report.
+This offering from the credit bureau Experian allows consumers to connect recurring non-debt payments to their newly created credit reports

-A major change is coming to credit reports in the U.S., and it promises to benefit millions of consumers.
+A major change came to credit reports in the U.S. in early 2022, and it promised to benefit millions of consumers.

 The Wall Street Journal reported Jan.
-25 that Experian, one of the major credit bureaus, is introducing the ability for consumers who don’t have credit reports to create their own credit report from scratch.
+25, 2022, that Experian, one of the major credit bureaus, planned to introduce the ability for consumers who don’t have credit reports to create their own from scratch.